Contact Us Today

 Connecticut Heart & Hypertension Attorneys

-Standing by Injured Workers in Connecticut
+Fighting For Injured Workers in Connecticut

 Do you or a loved one suffer from heart disease or hypertension as the result of working as a firefighter or policeman in Connecticut?
 At Morrissey, Morrissey & Rydzik, LLC, we fight for the rights of workers in Connecticut and the surrounding areas who have been injured on the job.